Plans, executes, facilitates and advances technical/scientific research projects.

 The University of Chicago is an Affirmative Action/Equal Opportunity/Disabled/Veterans Employer and does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a disability, protected veteran status, genetic information, or other protected classes under the law.
 For additional information please see the University's Notice of Nondiscrimination.

-Job seekers in need of a reasonable accommodation to complete the application process should call 773-702-1032 or email email@example.com with their request.
+Staff Job seekers in need of a reasonable accommodation to complete the application process should call 773-702-5800 or submit a request via the Applicant Inquiry Form.

 One of the world's premier academic and research institutions, the University of Chicago has driven new ways of thinking since our 1890 founding.
 Today, UChicago is an intellectual destination that draws inspired scholars to our Hyde Park and international campuses, keeping UChicago at the nexus of ideas that challenge and change the world.